 I rank for some relatively random terms (like “meta author”) with old posts, but they’re not relevant to my business now because they’re targeted to the wrong users.
 So I won’t waste time trying to increase those, but terms like “how to get consulting clients” are very relevant to my interests.

-Often when we’re talking about SEO strategies we talk about creating content, optimizing your site structure, and all the typical “SEO” things.
+Often when we’re talking about SaaS SEO strategies we talk about creating content, optimizing your site structure, and all the typical “SEO” things.

 All of these are required, so getting everyone on the same page that audience acquisition is important is one of the best things you can do to drive SEO forward.

 At companies I’ve worked for in the past, SEO only really worked when we had buy-in across the company and a dedicated team working on it.

 This meant that budgets were allocated specifically for SEO (for content primarily), engineers and designers were assigned to help with SEO tasks (both front end and back end technically), the analytics and business teams understood the purpose and helped to measure the return on efforts, and sales understood that they were the front line of communication with clients.
 A well-oiled machine.

 The point is, getting your whole team onboard is key to SEO success.